 According to a study published in the September 2010 issue of the journal Diabetes Care, only 19 percent of women and 47 percent of men with diabetes had discussed their sexual health with their doctors.

-However, the study did find that a significant number of men and women, aged 57-85, who had diabetes engaged in sexual activity between 2-3 times a week.
+However, sexual health problems are not inevitable with diabetes.
+The study also found that a significant number of men and women with diabetes, aged 57–85 years, engaged in sexual activity 2–3 times a week.

 If people with diabetes have any questions about sexual health then they should consult a healthcare professional.